michaelkolesidis/zigzag/README.md

 ### Code of Conduct

 We believe in fostering a respectful, open, and collaborative community.
 Please engage with others in a positive and helpful manner, as we're all here to improve the project together.
-Thus, We ask that all contributors adhere to our [Our Contributor Covenant Code of Conduct](./CODE_OF_CONDUCT.md) that promotes respect, inclusivity, and collaboration.
+Thus, we ask that all contributors adhere to our [Contributor Covenant Code of Conduct](./CODE_OF_CONDUCT.md) that promotes respect, inclusivity, and collaboration.
 Let's keep _ZigZag_ a positive space for everyone!

 By contributing to _ZigZag_, you help improve the project, and we appreciate your time and effort!

-## 💻 Sotware Used
+## 💻 Software Used

 The following software tools were utilized in the development of _ZigZag_: